zmyer/graal/docs/reference-manual/languages/js/compatibility.md

 Graal.js is compatible to ECMAScript 2017, guaranteeing compatibility on the language level.
 In addition, Graal.js uses the following approaches to check and retain compatibility to Node.js code:

-* node-compat-table: Graal.js is compared against other engines using the _node-compat-table_ module, highlighting incompatibilities that might high Node.js code
+* node-compat-table: Graal.js is compared against other engines using the _node-compat-table_ module, highlighting incompatibilities that might break Node.js code.
-* manual testing of popular modules: A select list of npm modules is tested in a manual test setup.
-Those highly-relevant modules are tested most sophistically.
 * automated mass-testing of modules using _mocha_: In order to test a large set of modules, Graal.js is tested against 50k modules that use the mocha test framework.
 Using mocha allows automating the process of executing the test and comprehending the test result.
+* manual testing of popular modules: A select list of npm modules is tested in a manual test setup.
+These highly-relevant modules are tested in a more sophisticated manner.

 If you want your module to be tested by Graal.js in the future, ensure the module provides some mocha tests (and send us an email so we can ensure it's on the list of tested modules).